OrchardCMS/OrchardDoc/docs/Documentation/Creating-lists.markdown

 This template looks at the name of the field, and if the name is "Buy", the template changes the rendering to be a link to the value of the field.

-In addition to customizing how fields render in a custom content type, you can change what's displayed and where it's displayed by using a _placement.info_ file.
-If you already have a _placement.info_ file at the root of your site's current theme folder, edit it and add the **Match** element shown in the following example before the `&lt;/Placement&gt;` closing tag.
-If you don't already have a _placement.info_ file, create a new file and add the following content:
+In addition to customizing how fields render in a custom content type, you can change what's displayed and where it's displayed by using a `Placement.info` file.
+If you already have a `Placement.info` file at the root of your site's current theme folder, edit it and add the **Match** element shown in the following example before the `&lt;/Placement&gt;` closing tag.
+If you don't already have a `Placement.info` file, create a new file and add the following content:

     <Placement>